Discover how literature has shaped our view of the world, and develop core academic skills, with our BA English Literature with Foundation course.

 Students on our Communications at Work module also undertake a short placement to explore the ways in which skills and knowledge gained in their studies have direct application to the workplace.

-In your second year, you can spend a term studying abroad at one of our partner institutions in the UK, Canada, Australia, or countries across Europe.
+In your second year, you can spend a term studying abroad at one of our partner institutions in Asia, Australia, Canada, Europe and the USA.

 UK undergraduate fees are regulated by the government.
 These fees are subject to parliamentary approval and any decision on raising the tuition fees cap for new UK and EU** students would require the formal approval of both Houses of Parliament before it becomes law.